QData/TextAttack/README.md

 nltk.download('stopwords')
 ```

 We use spaCy's English model.
-To download it, after installing spaCy type in terminal:
+To download it, after installing spaCy run:

 ```
 python -m spacy download en
 ```

 ### Cache
 TextAttack provides pretrained models and datasets for user convenience.
 By default, all this stuff is downloaded to `~/.cache`.
-You can change this location by editing the `CACHE_DIR` field in `textattack/config.json`.
+You can change this location by editing the `CACHE_DIR` field in `config.json`.

 ### Common Errors